-Wallingford-back mine used to be the largest mine in North America until a bigger mine was found in Ontario.
+Wallingford-back mine was the largest mine in North America until a more profitable mine site was found elsewhere in Ontario.
 The mine is made up of Feldspath, Mica and mostly Quartz.
 This mine is one of the most popular mines explored in the surrounding capital regions.
 In winter the mine is accessible by snow-shoe, cross country ski and hiking trails as the roads can be extremely dangerous.
 Visitors come to this stunning site during the winter to skate on the frozen interior of the mine, a miraculously impressive image.
-In the summer months visitors come to the mine to hike, swim, rock climb, scuba diving and even zip line with their own equipment.
-There is allot of people there sometimes hiking or ATV-ing and other times its completely quiet.
-No tools required to explore mine, some parts of the mine is flooded therefore a small boat will be needed to explore some of the lower parts unless you want to swim.
-Water is Crystal clear bleu.
-The cottages and homes near by don't seem to be bothered by tourist and are very friendly.
+In the summer months visitors come to the mine to hike, swim, rock climb, scuba dive and even zip line with their own equipment.
+No tools are required to explore this mine; however, a small boat may be needed to explore some of the lower parts unless you are willing to swim!
+The water is a beautiful blue and practically crystal clear.

 Cottage with outcrop discovered by prospecting in 1924.